 Check fluid levels: brake, automatic transmission, power steering, windshield washer and coolant.
 Make sure each reservoir is full and if you see any sign of fluid leakage, take your vehicle in to be serviced.

-Before any longer trip, any time of year, remember to give your vehicle a check-up:
+Before any longer trip, any time of year, remember to give your vehicle a check-up and make fixes yourself:

 - Check the air pressure in all tires, including the spare,

 - Make sure the wiper blades are functioning properly,

 - Check battery life and inspect batteries and battery cables,